Often thought of as one of the most amazing things in the world, the reality of working from home can actually be very different.

 Expectation #6: You Get Your Home Chores Done In Between Tasks

 Because you work from home, you must have fewer chores to do at the weekend, right?
 Wrong.

 One big reality of working from home is that all your other life admin gets pushed aside (like it would if you were physically going to a workplace).
 In actual fact, you have MORE chores to do.

 Like the dishes, for example.
 Working from home means that you make lunch at home, hence an increase in dishes to clean and put away.
-And for me, these often get left until the end of the day once work is over and I have the mental capacity to think about them.
+And for us, these often get left until the end of the day once work is over and we have the mental capacity to think about them.

 Pro tip: If you want to make the most of the freedom that comes with remote working, put aside a time in the week or day where you can focus on some life admin.
-For instance, I do all of my financial tracking on a Friday afternoon so that I have the weekends free to have fun and let loose.
+For instance, we do all of my financial tracking on a Friday afternoon so that we have the weekends free to have fun and let loose.

 Because you’re able to go to a doctor’s appointment at 11am or pick your kids up after school, naturally this means that you have more of a work-life balance as a freelancer.